-Add navigation links, sidebar information and footer information as additional content and ensure the main content of the page is highlighted.
+Add navigation links, sidebar information, and footer information as additional content and ensure the page’s main content is highlighted.

 Too Many Ads May Spoil the Rankings

-Google has clearly stated in its Quality Rater guidelines to ensure that ads are marked with distinctive labels.
+In its Quality Rater guidelines, Google has clearly stated that ads are marked with distinctive labels.
 When healthcare websites adhere to this, users don’t get confused between sponsored content and the main content.

 Who Takes Ownership of the Content?

 When it comes to health and medical websites, the readers may follow the tips shared above for a better life.
-For this reason, Google recommends this content to be written by subject matter experts.
+For this reason, Google recommends subject matter experts write this content.